-During normal operation, the ATC indicator light on the dash will illuminate steady when the ignition key is turned ON.
+During normal operation, the ATC indicator light on the dash will illuminate when the ignition key is turned ON until the first brake application.
 If an ATC event occurs, the indicator light will flash quickly.
 The indicator light will flash slowly if the ATC switch is activated.